nikhil-pivotal/performance/docs/cipm/rateofreturnmeasurement.md

 Rm = (1 + R)^3 - 1
 ```

-The difference between linear returns here is the compounding effect, where you get return on return (like interest on interest).
+The difference between linear returns (R1 + R2 + R3) and chain linking returns here is the **compounding effect**, where you get return on return (like interest on interest).
 Therefore to calculate multi-period returns you can't just add up the single period returns, you need to take the product.

 ### Interest Compounding
+When an interest rate is quoted, along with a compounding frequency, the **effective annual rate** must be computed and componded into the return calculation.

-The effective annual rate is dependent on the compounding period, since that takes compounding (interest on interest) into play.
+The effective annual rate is dependent on the compounding frequency, since that takes compounding (interest on interest) into play.
 ```
 Reffective = (1 + R/n)^n - 1

-For continuous compounding
+For continuous compounding  (n -> Infinity)
 Reffective = e^i
 ```

-## Arithmetic and Geometric Rates of Return
+## Arithmetic and Geometric Average Rates of Return

+Returns calculated over multiple periods can be summarized by averaging over time.

-### Arithmetic Return
+### Arithmetic Mean Return

 ```
 R = R1 + R2 + R3 + R4 / 4
 ```

-### Geometric Return
+### Geometric Mean Return

 ```
-R = (1 + R1)(1+ R2)(1 + R3)(1 + R4)^1/4
+R = ((1 + R1)(1+ R2)(1 + R3)(1 + R4)^1/4) -1                      // Annualized is 1 / # of years
 ```

+The Geometric mean Rate of Return can be interpreted as the constant periodic rate of return that results in the same ending value (assuming no external cash flows).
+Therefore, when presenting historical portfolio returns, the geometric rather than the arithmetic mean return must be used.

-Geometric Rate of Return is always less than or equal to the arithmatic one.
+Geometric is always less than or equal to the arithmetic one.
 Approximately

 ```
 Ra = Rg + (s^2)/2